Amazon Music HD

 |Family Plan||From $18 per month||$30 per month|

 Amazon Prime membership has its advantages, including subsidized pricing on premium services like Amazon Music Unlimited and Amazon Music HD.
 Not only can you save around six or seven bucks a month on an individual HD plan as compared to Tidal HiFi, but the family HD plan is over ten bucks cheaper.
 Not bad at all, especially if you plan on paying for Prime anyway.
-Amazon Music Unlimited is also the fastest-growing streaming music service around, and with all of the options and pricing plans available, it's easy to understand why it's catching on so quickly.
+Amazon Music Unlimited is also the fastest-growing streaming music service around.
+With all of the options and pricing plans available, it's easy to understand why it's catching on so quickly.

 Amazon Music HD (itself a premium version of Amazon Music Unlimited) technically has three tiers of music, including a catalog of 50 million songs available for playback at a standard compressed 320 kbps, or a high definition lossless audio up to 850 kbps (over twice the bitrate of most standard services).
 The final tier tops out at 3,730 kbps of lossless audio, though unlike Tidal's HiFi collection, this tier is limited to what Amazon says is "millions of songs."

-Amazon Music HD was made to work well with its Alexa voice assistant, and even helped to spawn the creation of an entirely new class of Echo in the Echo Studio smart speaker.
+Amazon Music HD was made to work well with its Alexa voice assistant and even helped to spawn the creation of an entirely new class of Echo in the Echo Studio smart speaker.
 As someone who has an Echo Studio in his home, I can vouch for how good music sounds on the device, though my colleagues and I remain a bit skeptical that most people would appreciate (or care about) the differences that the better speaker and higher bitrates bring.

-Even though Amazon provides customers with a great deal of choice by offering so many pricing options and music quality tiers, this variety is also a point of critique for the growing service.
+Even though Amazon provides customers with a great deal of choice by offering so many pricing options and music quality tiers, this variety is also a critique for the growing service.
 As someone who covers Amazon products and services for a living, even I have trouble keeping up with all of the options Amazon Music offers.

 Tidal HiFi is not just about bitrates, however.
 One of the service's key selling points is the many exclusives, live performances, and other special events that it promises its artists and customers.
 It definitely has the "cool" factor thanks to its ownership and direct association with a variety of music artists, which is an area where Amazon is struggling to gain relevance.